physical-reasoning/physical-reasoning.github.io/_speakers/00-tomer.md

 <!-- Whatever you write below will show up as the speaker's bio -->

-I am an Assistant Professor at Harvard's Department of Psychology.
-I head the Computation, Cognition, and Development lab, with a focus on intuitive theories and people's common-sense reasoning about physics and psychology.
-I'm also a member of the Center for Brains, Minds and Machines.
+Tomer Ullman is an Assistant Professor at Harvard's Department of Psychology.
+He head the Computation, Cognition, and Development lab, with a focus on intuitive theories and people's common-sense reasoning about physics and psychology.
+He is also a member of the Center for Brains, Minds and Machines.